ombori/grid-docs/apps/signage/using-triggers.md

 # Using Triggers in Signage Playlist
-Triggers are great for dynamically adjusting playlist based on external factors.
+Triggers are great for dynamically adjusting the playlist based on external factors.
 However, there are a few rules to keep in mind for triggers.

 - If a trigger is true, all content will be played inside the trigger.
 - If multiple triggers are true, only the topmost trigger will play.